tjohann/avr_sdk/README.md

 *HOTWO use it: *
 Check Notes file and also
-Check the template for a general overview and/or check the lib*s
+Check the template for a general overview and/or check the lib*s ...
+Check FEATURE_OVERVIEW and
+Check HOWTO

 Pls report errors to thorsten.johannvorderbrueggen@t-online.de with subject [AVR_SDK_ERRORS] ...